sergiomauz/Clone-Mints-SignUp/README.md

-# First project - Youtube clone
+# Second project - Clone-Mints-SignUp

 > It is a small project about clonning a form from mint's sign up using HTML and CSS.